 What should I expect after treatment?

-After a chemical peel, it is common for your face to be a little red and have some peeling for a week to ten days.
+Following a chemical peel, it is common for your face to be a little red and have some peeling for a week to ten days.
 After a light peel, your skin may tingle and it might feel like a light sunburn and you can apply make-up.
-After a deep peel performed by the medical staff at Lazaderm, it is common to have a few days of discomfort and tenderness.
-The new skin must be protected from future damage.
+Following a deep peel performed by the medical staff at Lazaderm, it is common to have a few days of discomfort and tenderness.
+Protect new skin from future damage.
 Do not go out in the sun or peel off loose skin.
 It is important to allow the skin to slough off on its own to help prevent any scarring.

 How noticeable are the results?